-Grand Priory of the UK and Ireland > Priory of Scotland
+Grand Priory of the UK and Ireland > Commandery of Glasgow

 - Loaves and Fishes: This charity started out more than 20 years ago as a soup kitchen, feeding homeless people from the back of a van.
 Today Loaves and Fishes is based at Renfield St Stephen’s Church Centre in Glasgow and each Monday and Thursday evening the volunteers provide a hot meal and distribute food parcels to around 40 destitute men and women in a safe environment where neither aggressive behavior nor intoxication will be tolerated. £2,000.